infamousjoeg/openshift-conjur-deploy/README.md

 # openshift-conjur-deploy

-Scripts for deploying Conjur to OpenShift
+This repository includes scripts for deploying Conjur v4 to an OpenShift cluster running in a local vagrant box.

+# Requirements

+- Make sure you have the most recent version of Vagrant](https://www.vagrantup.com/downloads.html) installed
+- Obtain the latest `conjur-appliance:4.9-stable` Docker image and tag it as `conjur-appliance:4.9-stable`

 # Deploying Conjur Cluster on OpenShift 3.3 (Origin 1.3)